getsolus/solus-site.github.io/content/blog/2016-07-05-this-week-in-solus-install-30.md

 "TWIS"
 ]
 date =  "2016-07-05T23:03:56Z"
-title = "'This Week in Solus -- Install #30'"
+title = "This Week in Solus -- Install #30"
 url = "/2016/07/05/this-week-in-solus-install-30/"
 +++
 Welcome to the 30th installation of This Week in Solus, or as I prefer to call this one, the Hackfest 1.2.1 roundup.